 Previously, on “why a duck why not a chicken,” the A Perfectly Useless Afternoon watch was a limited edition.
 Such a successful venture that “This is a re-issue of the limited edition watch, the colour palette and the design have been slightly changed to distinguish it from the limited version.”

 I bet buyers of the previous watch are a little miffed by the re-issue.
-Then again, they should probably chill out by the pool (reading my book).
+Then again, they should probably chill out by the pool (reading my crime novel).
 Right?
 As you’d probably suspect, they can do so wearing A Perfectly Useless Afternoon, as it’s waterproof to 5 ATM.